Used Toyota Tundra Quick Facts

 Are Toyota Tundra Trucks Reliable?

 The Tundra is a very reliable truck, with only a few known issues that might arise.
 Its engine, transmission, electronics, and suspension all earn high marks for longevity and ease of repair.
+That said, it’s best to avoid the recalled Tundra models from 2022 through 2024 until a solid fix is available.

 Used Toyota Tundra Model Years to Avoid